 “What’s going to help me sleep better tonight?“

-- Will you sleep better tonight with the cool pillow of knowing you’ve paid off your first debt?
+- Will you sleep better tonight with the cool pillow of knowing you’re living debt free?

-- Will you sleep better tonight with a comfy blanket provided by an emergency fund?
+- Will you sleep better tonight with a comfy blanket provided by an extra large cushion for unforeseen events?